 When we compare quotes we’re not just looking at the premiums.
 The extent of cover is a deciding factor and as a minimum we would look for like for like cover.

-The existing contents cover of the client was £400k but the new policy gave £1.6 million worth of cover.
+The client's existing contents cover was £400k, but the new policy gave £1.6 million worth of cover.
 Now it’s unlikely that the contents of his property will increase dramatically in value within the year, but if your contents insurance only takes into account your existing contents, an expensive purchase or two could easily push you over the limit of your cover.
-This large buffer meant our client has no need to consider this and he won’t incur any extra insurance costs for future purchases.
+This large buffer means our client has no need to consider this and he won’t incur any extra insurance costs for future purchases.

 Lesson 5.
 It’s not just about the price.

-We sent Mr X two quotes but recommended one.
+We sent the client two quotes but recommended one.
 We still didn’t know how much he’d been quoted by his existing broker.
 The policy he decided on cost £6800 for the year.
 The ‘competitive’ quote from his existing broker? £10,800.

 Saving our new, very happy client, £4000.